deepsense-ai/seahorse-workflow-executor/docs/bundled_image_overview.md

 * <a target="_blank" href="https://www.vagrantup.com/">Vagrant</a> (tested on version 1.8.1)
 * <a target="_blank" href="https://www.virtualbox.org/">VirtualBox</a> (tested on version 5.0.10, there is an issue with version 5.0.12)
 * <a target="_blank" href="https://www.google.com/chrome/">Google Chrome</a> (version 40+)

-### Downloading Seahorse Desktop

-A Vagrantfile that describes the image containing all necessary components of Seahorse can be downloaded from
-<a target="_blank" href="https://seahorse.deepsense.io/downloads.html">Try Seahorse</a>.
-Seahorse bundled image is based on <a target="_blank" href="http://www.ubuntu.com/">Ubuntu</a> and contains a single-node Spark 1.6 cluster.

 ### Run Command
 To run Seahorse Desktop you have to navigate to the directory where you downloaded the Vagrantfile and execute: